yasirwali1052/Azure-End-to-End-Project-CarSales-Data/README.md

 To run this project, follow the steps outlined below.
 Ensure you meet the prerequisites and have the necessary permissions and configurations set up in your Azure environment.

 ##  Prerequisites
-Azure Subscription: You need an active Azure subscription to use Azure services such as Azure Data Factory, Azure Databricks, and Azure Data Lake Gen 2.
+1 :Azure Subscription: You need an active Azure subscription to use Azure services such as Azure Data Factory, Azure Databricks, and Azure Data Lake Gen 2.
-Azure Data Factory (ADF): Basic understanding of ADF to manage and execute pipelines.
+2: Azure Data Factory (ADF): Basic understanding of ADF to manage and execute pipelines.
-Azure Databricks Workspace: A Databricks workspace to run notebooks and workflows.
+3: Azure Databricks Workspace: A Databricks workspace to run notebooks and workflows.
-GitHub Account: For data ingestion from GitHub (if using the raw data source).
+4: GitHub Account: For data ingestion from GitHub (if using the raw data source).
-Azure CLI: Installed and configured for managing Azure resources (optional for advanced users).
+5: Azure CLI: Installed and configured for managing Azure resources (optional for advanced users).
-Azure SQL Database: For storing and processing raw data.
+6: Azure SQL Database: For storing and processing raw data.
-Python (Optional): For additional transformations and scripts in Databricks if needed.
+7: Python (Optional): For additional transformations and scripts in Databricks if needed

 # Steps to Run the Project
 ## Set Up Azure Data Factory (ADF):